 The burnout syndrome, or professional burnout syndrome, was described in 1974 by Freudenberger, an American physician.

 More than the daily stress felt at work, Burnout syndrome can have severe consequences for physical and mental health.

 Over time, it can even lead to memory, attention, and emotional problems.
 But burnout doesn’t have to be a fact of everyday life.

 While there is no easy answer to dealing with that, there are clear triggers that can be watched and techniques that can be used to help navigate, alleviate, or recover from burnout.

-Burnout syndrome is a complex, deeply personal problem, with no one-size-fits-all answer.
+Burnout syndrome is a complex, profoundly personal problem with no one-size-fits-all answer.

 There is a difference between the kind of exhaustion you feel after a long day of meaningful work and the perpetual fatigue of burnout.

-Burnout is not just an increase in stress, more than simply being irritated or tired from the workload, a person suffering from Burnout syndrome will feel constantly exhausted, as if work does not matter, and very often presents the conceptions pessimistic of themselves and others.
+Burnout is not just an increase in stress; more than simply being irritated or tired from the workload, a person suffering from Burnout syndrome will feel constantly exhausted, as if work does not matter.
+It often presents the conceptions of pessimistic of themselves and others.